kununu/testing-bundle/README.md

 # kununu testing-bundle

 At kununu we do functional and integration tests.
 [LiipFunctionalTestBundle](https://github.com/liip/LiipFunctionalTestBundle) and [DoctrineTestBundle](https://github.com/dmaicher/doctrine-test-bundle) are great options however they do not match our requirements and heavily depend on [Doctrine ORM](https://github.com/doctrine/orm).

+Also we have the necessity to load database fixtures for DEV/TEST/E2E environments.

 The main requirements that we had to solve that this bundle addresses are:
 - **Database schema is not touched when loading fixtures**.
 This requirement excludes LiipFunctionalTestBundle because it drops and creates the schema when loading fixtures.
 Another drawback of LiipFunctionalTestBundle is that it relies on Doctrine Mapping Metadata to recreate the schema which for us is a limitation since we do not always map everything but instead use Migrations.
 - **We really want to hit the database**.
 This requirement excludes DoctrineTestBundle because it wraps your fixtures in a transaction.